 – Risico ‘no deal’ Brexit neemt snel toe

 – Bij no deal Brexit weten 3 miljoen EU burgers in het VK niet waar ze aan toe zijn

 – Zorg voor duidelijkheid voor die groep ook bij no deal.
 Denk aan gemengde huwelijken.

 The Dutch cabinet is drafting a ‘playbook’ to be ready by October in case the UK leaves the EU without agreement, reports Reuters.

 According to news site Forsal.pl, Poland’s Minister for European Affairs Konrad Szymański said after the General Affairs Council meeting in Brussels that the Polish administration is preparing to settle issues concerning citizens’ rights on a bilateral basis with the UK, in case there isn’t an EU-wide deal.
 Poland has the largest community of EU nationals in the UK.

 In an analysis about the Brexit prospects for Spain, the Elcano Royal Institute, a Spanish research centre, did not exclude the possibility of bilateral arrangements also to complement a future trade agreement, for example in the area of healthcare.

 It is still unclear how the 27 EU countries plan the registration of UK residents on their territory in preparation for Brexit.
-If there is no agreement, British citizens antabuse cost becoming doxycycline during pregnancy overnight.
+If there is no agreement, British citizens risk becoming third country nationals overnight.

 Photo via Pixabay.